yjmd2222/automatic-attendance/README.md

 For a single test to fire right away, run `python -m fake_attendance.fake_check_in`.

-Currently supports `Ctrl + Alt + Shift + L` for launching Zoom, `Ctrl + Alt + Shift + C` for checking in with QR code, and `Ctrl + Alt + Shift + Q` for quitting Zoom.
+Currently supports `Ctrl + Alt(command) + Shift + L` for launching Zoom, `Ctrl + Alt(command) + Shift + C` for checking in with QR code, and `Ctrl + Alt(command) + Shift + Q` for quitting Zoom.
+These commands work anywhere (inside and outside of the terminal).

 ## Quit
-To quit, press `Ctrl + C` in the terminal or `Ctrl + Alt + Shift + E` anywhere.
+To quit, press `Ctrl + C` in the terminal or `Ctrl + Alt(command) + Shift + E` anywhere.
 The former is the default hotkey for quitting a Python script, and the latter is a user-defined hotkey: see [scheduler.py](https://github.com/yjmd2222/fake-attendance/blob/d38ceb32321eac70bbd7902cd87dd7bd88a61a6d/fake_attendance/scheduler.py#L124-L127) and [settings.py](https://github.com/yjmd2222/fake-attendance/blob/d38ceb32321eac70bbd7902cd87dd7bd88a61a6d/fake_attendance/settings.py#L111).

-The second sequence allows quitting even when not focused on the terminal, and it may not work in the middle of a job until the job is finished which I believe is due to the usage of `APScheduler`'s `BackgroundScheduler`.
-A contribution for a fix is welcomed.
+The second hotkey allows quitting even when not focused on the terminal, and it may not work in the middle of a job until the job is finished which I believe is due to the usage of `APScheduler`'s `BackgroundScheduler`.

 ## How it works and why
 [![Last updated](https://img.shields.io/badge/Last_updated-2023--06--21-blue)](#)